lochsh/pbt-talk/notes.md

 ## Property based testing

 So, what can a property based testing framework add to this?
-David MacIver, who created the framework `hypothesis`, describes a PBT framework as consisting
-of:

-* A fuzzer
-* A library of tools for making it easy to construct property-based tests using that fuzzer.

-Here is the above example test modified to use `hypothesis`:
+Here is the above example test modified to use the `hypothesis` framework for
+Python:

 ```python
 import hypothesis